39th Division (German Empire): Late World War I organization

 Divisions underwent many changes during the war, with regiments moving from division to division, and some being destroyed and rebuilt.
-During the war, most divisions became triangular - one infantry brigade with three infantry regiments rather than two infantry brigades of two regiments (a "square division").
+Throughout the conflict, most divisions became triangular, consisting of one infantry brigade with three infantry regiments instead of two infantry brigades of two regiments (a "square division").
 An artillery commander replaced the artillery brigade headquarters, the cavalry was further reduced, the engineer contingent was increased, and a divisional signals command was created.
-The 39th Infantry Division's order of battle on February 20, 1918, was as follows:
+The order of battle for the 39th Infantry Division on February 20, 1918, was as follows: